twilio/video-quickstart-ios/AudioDeviceExample/README.md

 Uses CoreAudio's VoiceProcessingIO audio unit to playback and record audio at up to 48KHz with built-in echo cancellation.
 The example uses two AVAudioEngine in manual rendering mode:

-1. The upstream AVAudioEngine is used for mixing the Remote Participant's audio and audio from a file.
-The CoreAudio receives the mixed audio samples from the AVAudioEngines's output node.
+1. The upstream AVAudioEngine is used for mixing the Remote Participant's audio with audio from a file.
+The AudioUnit receives mixed audio samples from AVAudioEngine's output node.
-2. The downstream AVAudioEngine is used for mixing the microphone audio and audio from a file.
-The Video SDK receives the mixed audio samples from the AVAudioEngine's output node
+2. The downstream AVAudioEngine is used for mixing the Local Participant's microphone audio with audio from a file.
+The Video SDK receives the mixed audio samples from the AVAudioEngine's output node.

 This diagram describes how ExampleAVAudioEngineDevice uses TwilioVideo, AVAudioEngine, and CoreAudio -